 Hello.
 My name is Kristen Milstead.

 If you like what you see so far, I invite you to sign up to follow this blog.
 You can do so by adding your E-mail address in the box below.
-Please note that it may take a few hours to receive a verification E-mail.

 Thank you for taking the time to visit my website.

 Kristen Milstead has a Ph.D. in Sociology, and her primary areas of expertise are criminology, gender, and sexual assault.
 She lives in Washington, D.C. and sings in a competitive karaoke league in her free time (whatever that is).